WESTERN STATES MUZZLE LOADER ASSOCIATION

 Running Buffalo, Fer-Du-Lac, and X-Stick Buffalo.

-VIII.
+III.
 JOE MEEK PERCUSSION

-1. Rifle must be
+1. Rifle must be traditional style rifle.

 2. See Sections on